sovity/dataspace-portal/docs/product/user-documentation/Authority Section.md

 ![organizations-page](images/organizations-list.png)

-On the Organization page you can see all organizations registered in the Authority Portal.
+On the Organization page you can see all organizations registered in the Data Space Portal.
 They can be filtered by:

 - _Active_: Fully registered organizations
 - _Invited_: Organization invitation has been sent, but was not yet accepted